isalstudents/ISALstudents.github.io/_posts/2018-07-23-ALIFE-announcements.md

 Tuesday night, we'll be going out as a student group.
 We'll first meet near the cruise departure point at 7 so any students who are going on the cruise can join us then.
 Afterwards, we'll head to a restaurant to hang out together!

-#### Senior-Junior lunches

-To give students a chance to interact with faculty doing research they find interesting in a low pressure setting, we'll be organizing a lunch-time networking.
-Students will be matched with seniors in the field in groups of 2-3 per senior.